andela-technology/qualified-docs/content/reference/languages/sql.md

 ## Environments

 Qualified supports SQLite 3 and PostgreSQL 9.6.
+The database flavor is set per-challenge and cannot be adjusted by the candidate.

 ## Timeout